TIMELINE - Pakistan's troubled history

 July 20 - Supreme Court reinstates Chief Justice Chaudhry, dealing a blow to Musharraf's authority.

-October 19 - At least 139 people killed in suicide bomb attack on Benazir Bhutto's motorcade as the former prime minister is driven through Karachi after arriving from eight years of exile.
+October 19, 2007 - At least 139 people killed in suicide bomb attack on Benazir Bhutto's motorcade as the former prime minister is driven through Karachi after arriving from eight years of exile.
+It is one of Pakistan's deadliest bombings.

-December 27 - Bhutto is killed in a gun and bomb attack after a rally in Rawalpindi.
-At least 16 others are killed.
+December 27 - Bhutto is killed in a gun and bomb attack on December 27 after a rally in Rawalpindi.
+At least 16 others are killed in the attack.

 August 18, 2008 - President Musharraf resigns after the ruling coalition agrees to launch impeachment proceedings against him.

-September - Parliament elects Pakistan People's Party's (PPP) Asif Ali Zardari, widower of Bhutto, as president.
+September - Parliament elect Pakistan People's Party's (PPP) Asif Ali Zardari - widower of Benazir Bhutto - as president.

-November 26-29 - An attack on Mumbai in November kills 166 people and targets foreigners as well as Indians.
-The Lashkar-e-Taiba, a militant group once allegedly nurtured by Pakistan's Inter-Services Intelligence (ISI) agency to fight India in Kashmir, is blamed.
+November 26-29 - An attack on Mumbai in November kills 166 people and targeted foreigners as well as Indians.
+The Lashkar-e-Taiba, a militant group once nurtured by the Inter-Services Intelligence (ISI) agency to fight India in Kashmir, was blamed for the attack.

 August 2010 - The worst floods in Pakistan kill more than 1,750 people, affect more than 18 million and inflict nearly $43 billion worth of damage to infrastructure and agriculture.